A pause before the scroll.

 This is the Reality Gap.

-It is about recognizing that not all mediation is equal.
+The issue is not technology itself.
+It is about recognizing that not all technology is equal.

 Learn to tell the difference.